 Humorist Dave Barry has said, “If you had to identify, in one word, the reason why the human race has not achieved, and never will achieve, its full potential, that word would be 'meetings’.”

 Naturally, we are all able to relate to the humor in this observation because, like Dave, we’ve all been in those kind of meetings.
-Of course, we’ve also been around long enough to know two things: meetings aren’t going away, and when run correctly, meetings can be extremely valuable.
+Of course, we’ve also been around long enough to know two things: meetings aren’t going away, and when meetings are run correctly, they can be extremely valuable.
 I think we’ve all observed how a constructive meeting can provide a powerful trajectory for any project.

-Real-time visibility to work performance and employee activities can be invaluable in helping you manage and support your team efforts.
 Workplace productivity tools should integrate with your existing systems to allow you to capture real-time data, update the information and generate a dynamic management dashboard, providing visibility into precisely what work is being done, how it is being done, and the quantitative measures needed to improve workplace productivity.

 Whether as an individual, as part of a team, or functioning within a team meeting, measured workplace productivity provides insight and direction, allowing for more efficiency within that environment.